Rust unit testing: test types

 }

 In this article, I have explained the three types of tests that we can use with Rust and many other programming languages.
-I have created a piece of code from scratch and tested its functionality using unit test.
-On the way, I have introducing some best practices for writing tests, like its structure or how to name them.
-Last but not least, I have highlighted some nuances of Rust and how they affect to writing unit tests.
+I have created code from scratch and tested its functionality using unit tests.
+On the way, I have introduced some best practices for writing tests, such as their structure or how to name them.
+Last but not least, I have highlighted some nuances of Rust and how they affect writing unit tests.

 Stay curious.
 Hack your code.
 See you next time!